D1CED/adb/README.md

 Return parameters were used in some places, I removed them for the most part.
 In a lot of places strings or []bytes where used when io.Readers would made more sense.
-I made use of io.Copy in some places one of the most important functions in Go IMO. -->
+I made use of io.Copy in some places one of the most important functions in Go IMO.

+A quick note about finalizers and goroutines:
+If you start a gorutine and a reference to an object lives on its stack the object will never be deallocated so the finalizer will never be run.
+*Again do not use finalizers!*
+-->

 The only thing I'm currently sorry about is that I ripped out all tests.
 The package was designed with a TDD approach, at least I think so and use of small unittest was common.
-I favour table driven tests as they are more idiomatic in Go so the next thing to do is to add them back.
+I favour table driven tests as they are more idiomatic in Go so the next step is to add them back.

 If you are looking for a propper adb client library in Go, take a look a the implementation provided by Google.